nyhave/VideoTinder/README.md

 ## Configuring CORS for Firebase Storage

-If you host the app on a domain like GitHub Pages, the browser uploads directly to Firebase Storage.
+If you host the app on your own domain, the browser uploads directly to Firebase Storage.
 The bucket must allow cross‑origin requests from your site.
 If you see errors about CORS or failed preflight requests during video or audio uploads, update the bucket's CORS rules: